Józef Sułkowski: Egypt

-He died in the revolt of Cairo on 22 October 1798, suffering from wounds received a few weeks earlier, and his body was given to the dogs.
+He died in the revolt of Cairo on 22 October 1798, his body could not be buried properly and was left to rot and be eaten by animals.
 On hearing of his death Bonaparte showed remorse and, asked why he did not honour him more when he was alive, replied "On first meeting him, I saw in him a commander in chief".
 Dying too young, Carnot would have seen in him a potential replacement for the future emperor.
-Shortly before his death, he married one of the daughters of Venture de Paradis, an old military interpreter on the Egyptian expedition.
+Shortly before his death, he had married one of the daughters of Venture de Paradis, an old military interpreter and scientist on the Egyptian expedition.